senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 ### Test values

-The biggest difference when writing writing a function with Theano versus NumPy is of course that, when expressing a mathematical operation using Theano, the code doesn’t handle the actual data, but symbolic variables that will be used to construct the computation graph.
+The biggest difference when writing writing a function with Theano versus NumPy is obviously that when expressing a mathematical operation using Theano, the Python code doesn’t process the actual data, but symbolic variables that will be used to construct the computation graph.
 The concept is easy to understand, but also easy to forget when you’re writing a Theano function, and makes debugging somewhat harder.

 The fact that the actual data is not known when building the computation graph